TNG/KernelSbom/sbom_analysis/cmd_graph_based_kernel_build/README.md

 # CMD Graph-Based Kernel Build

-The script [`cmd_graph_based_kernel_build.py`](./cmd_graph_based_kernel_build.py) validates the completeness of the command graph — i.e., whether it includes all source files required to build the Linux kernel.
+The script [`cmd_graph_based_kernel_build.py`](./cmd_graph_based_kernel_build.py) validates the completeness of the cmd graph — i.e., whether it includes all source files required to build the Linux kernel.

 It does this by reconstructing a minimal Linux source tree under `linux-cmd/`.
-The script copies the original `linux` source tree and removes any source files **not** referenced in the command graph.
-If the kernel builds successfully from this pruned tree, it confirms that the command graph includes all necessary files.
+The script copies the original `linux` source tree and removes any source files **not** referenced in the cmd graph.
+If the kernel builds successfully from this pruned tree, it confirms that the cmd graph includes all necessary files.

 To run the validation: